dariogoetz/keyboard_layout_optimizer/layout_optimization/layout_optimization_genetic/README.md

-Implemented using the [genevo](https://github.com/innoave/genevo) crate.
+A Genetic algorithm, implemented using the [genevo](https://github.com/innoave/genevo) crate.